 - remediation against the pollution of ground water ' 1 crore (Previous year - ' 1 crore)

-- compensation for products ordered and not purchased, under dispute ' 20 crore (Previous year - ' 19 crore)
+- compensation for products ordered and not purchased, under dispute ' Nil ( Previous year - ' 20 crore)

-- Other matters not acknowledged as debts ' 0.20 crore (Previous year- Nil)
+- Other matters not acknowledged as debts ' Nil ( Previous year- ' 0.20 crore)

-(j) Pursuant to a settlement agreement entered with the State of Texas on February 8, 2022 in regards to Civil Investigative Demand ('CID') with respect to submission of price information and updates to Texas Medicaid programme in US, Wockhardt USA LLC (WUSA) and Company had agreed to pay USD 36 million and interest over nine instalments between 2022 and 2025 for the aforesaid matter relating to WUSA and Morton Grove Pharmaceuticals.
-During the current year, WUSA has agreed revised payment terms with State of Texas for the settlement claim, whereby WUSA has agreed to prepay the outstanding amount by December 24 basis an agreed schedule.
+(j) During the previous year, pursuant to a settlement agreement entered with the State of Texas on February 8, 2022 in regards to Civil Investigative Demand ('CID') with respect to submission of price information and updates to Texas Medicaid programme in US, Wockhardt USA LLC (WUSA) and Company had agreed to pay USD 36 million and interest over nine instalments between 2022 and 2025 for the aforesaid matter relating to WUSA and Morton Grove Pharmaceuticals.

 (k) The Company is involved in other disputes, lawsuits, claims, inquiries and proceedings including commercial matters that arise from time to time in the ordinary course of business.
 The Company believes that there are no such pending matters that are expected to have any material adverse effect on its financial statements in any given accounting period.